timj-wood/timj-wood.github.io/_posts/2026-09-15-hawkes-processes.md

 category: lit review
 math: true
 ---
-Note: I am a biologist by background, so there is likely many errors in this post.
-I am by no means a mathematician, so please bear with my poor LaTeX skills.
+**Note:** I am a biologist by background, so there is likely many errors in this post.
+I am by no means a mathematician, please bear with my elementary LaTeX skills.

 # 0. Epilogue
 Let's say you want to eradicate malaria - modelling the spread of a disease is crucial in doing so.
 However, it is always probable that a traveller, from a place where the disease is common, will bring it with them.
 Soon after, if there are no more recorded cases, then nothing has come of it - a dead end.
 If a handful of new cases appear within the same area/district, then you have a causality - mosquitoes have picked up the parasite and moved on.
 Deciding between these two outcomes is the decisive *'game'* which you must play, and often the only evidence is an unreliable list of travel dates.